quarkape/quarkape/README.md

-#  👋 Hi, I'm quarkape from ECNU
+#  👋 Hi, I'm quarkape.

-:school: a graduate student at East China Normal University.
+:school: a graduate student at ECNU.

-:dizzy: front ender.
+:dizzy: want to be a front ender.

+&nbsp;

 # :mailbox_with_mail: How to reach me